 Today, Las Arenas caters to beach bums who are seeking some fun in the sun.
 Apart from public bathrooms and showers, you can rent sunbeds and sun umbrellas.
 Alongside the promenade are restaurants and bars and small convenience shops in case you forgot your sun tan lotion.

-The sandy beach stretches from the promenade to the waterline on almost 200 meters.
+The sandy beach stretches from the promenade to the waterline over almost 200 meters.
 You’ll most certainly find an empty spot.

 Playa de la Malvarrosa